-During a dental exam, we can check everything in your mouth to make sure there are not any concerns that need to be immediately addressed.
+During a dental exam, we can check everything in your mouth to make sure there are not any concerns like tooth decay that need to be immediately addressed.
 When we have a patient in our office here at Harmony Dental, we get excited because we know we are helping yet another wonderful person get their best and happiest smile ever.

 What Happens During a Dental Exam?

 Let me start this by saying that there is absolutely no reason to be afraid of us!
 Yes, we understand that you may hate the idea of coming to us, but our goal is always to make you feel comfortable and at ease during your appointment.
 Whether you cannot stand the sound of our handpiece (the drill), or you are afraid you will have to get shots, or you are anxious about what we may find when we examine your teeth, we want you to know that we will do everything in our power to keep you feeling safe and at ease when you are with us.

 Knowing what happens during a dental exam can help you feel calmer about what you will experience during your appointment at our office.
 One of the first things you will do at our office is to sit down with us to tell us if you have any complaints or concerns about your teeth or oral health.
 We will check those first during our initial examination of your mouth.